 - FAR 41.302: Sets out additional clauses that are available for utility contracts, such as provisions related to service levels, environmental considerations, or other requirements specific to utility service contracts.

 Regulated utilities in the United States, such as water, gas, electricity, coal, oil, postal services, telecommunications, ports, and airports, have their own specific statutes or regulations governing their procurement processes.
 The specifics of procurement regulations for each of these utilities varies widely based on the nature of the entity, its ownership, its funding sources, and its geographical location.
-As such, reviewing the specific federal, state, and local regulations applicable to utility particular is crucial for understanding their procurement practices and requirements.
+As such, reviewing the specific federal, state, and local regulations applicable to each utility is particularly crucial for understanding their procurement practices and requirements.

 Examples of some of these regulated sectors and the corresponding statutes or regulations that govern their procurements are outlined below:

-• Water Utilities
+- Water Utilities

 - Key Statutes/Regulations: The Safe Drinking Water Act (SDWA) and the Clean Water Act (CWA) establish guidelines for water quality and infrastructure.
 Procurements may also be subject to state-specific regulations related to water utilities.

-• Gas and Electricity Utilities:
+- Gas and Electricity Utilities:

 - Key Statutes/Regulations: The Federal Energy Regulatory Commission (FERC) oversees interstate electricity sales, while individual states often regulate retail electricity and natural gas service.
 State Public Utility Commissions (PUCs) enact regulations governing utility procurement and operations.